Here is a bargain stock you should look at : AMC Entertainment Holdings, Inc. (AMC)

 AMC Entertainment Holdings, Inc. (NYSE:AMC) trade information

-Despite being -2.07% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 16 when the AMC stock price touched $5.88-1 or saw a rise of 11.32%.
-Year-to-date, AMC Entertainment Holdings, Inc. shares have moved -28.04%, while the 5-day performance has seen it change -5.62%.
-Over the past 30 days, the shares of AMC Entertainment Holdings, Inc. (NYSE:AMC) have changed 0.39%.
-Short interest in the company has seen 17.76 Million shares shorted with days to cover at 2.57.
+Sporting 5.86% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 21 when the AMC stock price touched $5.48-1 or saw a rise of 10.95%.
+Year-to-date, AMC Entertainment Holdings, Inc. shares have moved -32.6%, while the 5-day performance has seen it change -13.93%.
+Over the past 30 days, the shares of AMC Entertainment Holdings, Inc. (NYSE:AMC) have changed -11.91%.
+Short interest in the company has seen 21.89 Million shares shorted with days to cover at 3.25.

 AMC Entertainment Holdings, Inc. (AMC) estimates and forecasts